warbe-maker/warbe-maker.github.io/_posts/2020-11-02-Common-VBA-Execution-Trace-Service.markdown

 ---
 layout: post
 title: Common VBA Execution Trace
-subtitle: When performance has become an issue
 date: 2020-11-14
 modified_date: 2021-04-29
 categories: vba common
 ---
+Monitoring which code component has been executed and how much time (highest precision!) it took.
 <!--more-->

 ### Service